Harry Whittington

 Harry Milner Whittington (March 3, 1927 – February 4, 2023) was an American lawyer, real estate investor, and political figure.
 He received international media attention following an incident on February 11, 2006, when he was accidentally shot in the face, neck, and torso by then-United States vice president Dick Cheney while hunting quail with two women on a ranch in Kenedy County, Texas, near Corpus Christi.
+It was the first time someone had been shot by a sitting United States vice-president since Alexander Hamilton was shot in a duel by Aaron Burr in 1804.

 Early life

 Harry Milner Whittington was born to Roy and Clara Whittington on March 3, 1927, in Henderson, Texas.
 He was born in a Democratic family.
 After attending various local public schools and becoming an Eagle Scout, he attended the University of Texas at Austin in 1944, joining the Phi Delta Theta fraternity.
 While enrolled in university, he worked in a men's clothing store and as a booking agent for dance bands.

 At age 18, during the final months of World War II, he enrolled in the military.
 He served until the end of the war.
-Following his time in the military, he resumed his education, graduating from the University of Texas Law school in 1950.
+Following his time in the military, he resumed his education, graduating from the University of Texas School of Law in 1950.

-Government service
+Political and government service

-Whittington is cited as a critical figure behind Texas' shift from being dominated by the Democratic party to the Republican party in the latter half of the 20th century.
+Whittington is cited as a critical figure behind Texas' shift from being dominated by the Democratic Party to the Republican Party in the latter half of the 20th century.
 Though his parents were Democrats, Whittington, attracted to the Republican party's ideals of smaller government and lower taxes, aligned himself more with the GOP.
 After graduating from the University of Texas at Austin, he entered into state Republican circles.
-He accompanied future president George H. W. Bush in his failed 1964 bid to become Texas state senator, and financially backed his son, future president George W. Bush, in his 2000 and 2004 election campaigns.
+He managed John Tower's successful 1961 run for the US Senate in Texas, the first successful Republican bid in the state since Reconstruction.
+He also accompanied future president George H. W. Bush in his failed 1964 bid to become a US Senator for Texas, and financially backed his son, future president George W. Bush, in his 2000 and 2004 election campaigns.

 Over the years, Whittington had been appointed to several committees and commissions, including the Office of Patient Protection Executive Committee (a committee formed by the governor of Texas to ensure the rights of patients), the Texas Public Finance Authority Board, and the Texas Department of Corrections.
 In the 1980s, as an appointee of Gov. Bill Clements to the Texas Corrections Board, he was instrumental in bringing about reforms necessary for Texas to comply with a federal court order that found the state's treatment of its prisoners unconstitutional.
 Whittington was named presiding officer of the Texas Funeral Service Commission after a major shakeup of the agency in 1999.
 He was appointed by then-Texas Governor George W. Bush and re-appointed in 2002 by Governor Rick Perry.